Diamantino (film)

 Diamantino is a 2018 fantasy comedy-drama film written and directed by Gabriel Abrantes and Daniel Schmidt.
 The film was produced by Justin Taurand, Maria João Mayer, and Daniel van Hoogstraten.
 It stars Carloto Cotta, Cleo Tavares, Anabela Moreira, and Margarida Moreira.
-The film follows Premiere association football star Diamantino after he loses his special touch and ends his career in disgrace.
+The film follows premier association football star Diamantino after he loses his special touch and ends his career in disgrace.
 Searching for a new purpose, the international icon sets on a delirious odyssey where he confronts neo-fascism, the refugee crisis, genetic modification and the hunt for the source of genius.
-It was screened in the International Critics' Week section at the 2018 Cannes Film Festival, where it won the Grand Prize.
+It was screened in the Critics' Week section at the 2018 Cannes Film Festival, where it won the Grand Prize.

 Plot

 Diamantino is a world-famous Portuguese soccer star whose looks and persona bear an uncanny resemblance to that of real-life soccer star Cristiano Ronaldo.
 Diamantino was raised by a single father and has a pair of twin older sisters who verbally abuse and manipulate him so they can take advantage of his wealth.
 Diamantino is rich, beautiful, and a genius on the field but lacks almost any intelligence off the field.
 The one thing he does have is an abundance of empathy.
-So much so that after he rescues a boat full of refugees while on his yacht, he gets extremely affected by their tragedy and it causes him to miss the goal winning shot in the FIFA World Cup championship game.
+So much so that, after he rescues a boat full of refugees while on his yacht, he gets extremely affected by their tragedy and it causes him to miss the goal winning shot in the FIFA World Cup championship game.
 At the same time, Diamantino's father dies from a stroke after being harassed by his twin daughters.

 After being blamed for losing the World Cup for Portugal, Diamantino's career is over and he becomes a national joke.
 While wallowing in sorrow over his career and his father's death, Diamantino sees an ad for child refugees who need a family.
 He goes on a TV interview to express his desire to adopt a refugee.
-Two lesbian Secret Service agents who have been investigating Diamantino for money laundering, see the interview and decide to capitalize on the opportunity.
-One of the agents named Aisha disguises herself as a boy named Rahim and poses as Diamantino's adopted refugee.
+Two lesbian Secret Service agents who have been investigating Diamantino for money laundering see the interview and decide to capitalize on the opportunity.
+One of the agents, named Aisha, disguises herself as a boy named Rahim and poses as Diamantino's adopted refugee.
 Meanwhile, his sisters volunteer their brother to the ministry of propaganda whose plan is to clone Diamantino and create an entire soccer team of genius players.
-Diamantino, being a gullible and obedient little brother, doesn't suspect anything and goes to his appointments every day with genetic specialist Dr. Lamborghini thinking they are trying to get his mojo back.
+Diamantino, being a gullible and obedient little brother, doesn't suspect anything and goes to his appointments every day with genetic specialist Dr. Lamborghini, thinking that they are trying to get his mojo back.
 Diamantino's cloning treatment involves a large amount of hormones and he begins to grow boobs.